25 eco-friendly Christmas tips

 Turn your holiday into a getaway.
 The UK has plenty of wonderful outdoor cycling opportunities.
 Escape Routes by Matt Carroll has 60 scenic routes for both day-trips and longer weekend breaks.

-This article was originally published on 26 November 2013.
+This is an updated version of an article originally published on 26 November 2013.